Preparation for COVID Vaccine: Why Hydration Matters

 Here are some of the possible side effects of the COVID-19 vaccine:

 Pain, redness, and swelling at the injection site

 More serious side effects can include allergic reactions and anaphylaxis, though these are very rare.
 Many of these basic side effects can be eased by resting and drinking plenty of fluids.
-Additionally, use an oral rehydration solution like DripDrop ORS to fend off dehydration, as dehydration can make some side effects worse.
-Drink DripDrop ORS throughout the day — both before and after your shot — to manage hydration.
+Additionally, use a solution like DripDrop to fend off dehydration, as dehydration can make some side effects worse.
+Drink DripDrop throughout the day — both before and after your shot — to manage hydration.

 The Importance of Hydration

 It’s no secret how vital hydration is for your health.
 What you may not know is that dehydration can make some vaccine side effects worse.
 Dehydration happens when water and electrolyte loss is greater than water and electrolyte intake.
 In fact, signs of dehydration can include headache, body aches, dizziness, and fainting.
 These side effects have also been linked to the COVID-19 vaccine in some individuals.

 If you head to your COVID-19 vaccination appointment already dehydrated, you may be more likely to develop some side effects.
 That’s because dehydration often causes headaches, muscle cramps, and lightheadedness, and fatigue.
 Whether you’re heading to a mass vaccination site for your first dose or your doctor’s office for the second shot, focus on hydration before your appointment.